maxanatsko/PowerBI-Desktop-MCP/README.md

 3. Check you have write permissions to the Claude Desktop extensions folder
 4. Try Option 2 (manual .exe configuration) instead

-### "Tools not showing up in Claude"
+### "Tools not showing up"

-**Solution:**
+**For Claude Desktop/Code:**
-1. Restart Claude Desktop or Claude Code completely (not just close the window)
+1. Restart the application completely (not just close the window)
 2. Check the MCP server is running (look for PbiMcp.exe in Task Manager)
-3. Review the Claude logs for error messages
+3. Review the logs for error messages
 4. Verify the configuration file syntax is correct (no missing commas or brackets)

+**For VS Code:**
+1. Check Output panel (View → Output, select "MCP Servers") for errors
+2. Verify the path in `.vscode/mcp.json` uses escaped backslashes (`\\`)
+3. Enable agent mode in Copilot Chat (click **Tools** button)
+4. Restart VS Code completely

 ## Security & Privacy

 - **Local-only**: The MCP server runs entirely on your local machine.
 No data is sent to external servers.
 - **Read & Write Access**: The server can both read from and write to your Power BI models.
-Be cautious when Claude suggests changes.
+Be cautious when the AI suggests changes (consider using the read-only version for exploration).
 - **Connection Security**: Uses local Analysis Services connections (same as Power BI Desktop itself)
-- **No Credentials**: No passwords or connection strings are exposed to Claude
+- **No Credentials**: No passwords or connection strings are exposed to the AI assistant
+- **Trust Verification**: Always review server configuration before trusting it in your environment (both Claude and VS Code will prompt for confirmation)

 ## Limitations